 Before turning data into a visualization, you need to know what questions you want answers to.
 For example, collect data from multiple sources (internal or external) and organize it so that your audience can easily consume it.

 Suppose you’re creating an infographic on a marketing campaign.
-In that case, you may want to collect data about traffic, conversion rates, bounce rates, email signups, social shares, etc.
+In that case, you may want to collect data about traffic, conversion rates, bounce rates, email signups, social shares, etc. After this stage, you should consider scrubbing your email list.

 Data Visualization Design